 Billy Shebar is a writer, director and producer of TV series and independent films.
-He helped develop, and produced two episodes of, the new documentary series Dark Net which premieres on Showtime in January 2016.
-An Emmy-nominated filmmaker, Shebar has made TV documentaries and episodes for major networks including PBS (America by the Numbers, History Detectives), Discovery (King Tut Unwrapped), A&E (The First 48), and TNT (Boston’s Finest).
+He produced Gone: The Forgotten Women of Ohio with Academy Award nominee Joe Berlinger, an eight-hour documentary series currently airing on Spike.
+He also helped develop Dark Net, the new documentary series on Showtime, writing and producing two of the eight episodes in its first season.
+An Emmy-nominated filmmaker, Shebar has written, produced and directed documentaries for major networks including PBS (America by the Numbers, History Detectives), Discovery (King Tut Unwrapped), A&E (The First 48), and TNT (Boston’s Finest).

 Shebar has also written several narrative features, including Dark Matter (2007), which starred Meryl Streep, Liu Ye, and Aidan Quinn.
 Dark Matter won the Alfred P. Sloan Prize at the Sundance Film Festival, and was chosen for Lincoln Center’s Film Comment Selects series.
 The New York Times called it “a movie of ideas that does an exemplary job of translating scientific speculation into layman’s language,” and TV Guide called it a “hypnotic, culturally pertinent drama.”
 His previous screenplay, 50 Ways to a Better Memory, won the Grand Prize at CineStory, and was read at Nuyorican Poets’ Café’s acclaimed Fifth Night series.

 Shebar’s production company, Snow Day Films, created the web series Preston Bailey: Transformations, and is co-producing a one-hour documentary for the BBC about jazz legend Wynton Marsalis’s collaboration with classical violinist Nicola Benedetti.